 Kinross has completed a significant amount of drilling since 2012.
-A total of 3,251 drill holes, varying from 25 to 70 metre spacing to 100 metre infill spacing were drilled, with a total length of 171,334 metres.
-From 2012 to 2022 a total of 10,426 coarse blanks of crushed limestone and quartz (silica) and 11,636 standards were analyzed at the Kinross, ALS and SGS laboratories.
-This represents an insertion rate of 11.68% for coarse blanks and 13.04% for the standards.
+From 2012 to 2023 a total of 10,838 coarse blanks of crushed limestone and quartz (silica) and 11,980 standards were analyzed at the Kinross, ALS and SGS laboratories.
+This represents an insertion rate of 11% for coarse blanks and 13% for the standards.